rook/rook/design/ceph/resource-dependencies.md

    - CephClients are seldom used, and few users will be affected if this is not in place.

 ### Future work

 Immediate feedback is always more helpful to users when possible.
-It should be possible to implement dependency checks in a validating admission controller quite easily, but we don't currently know if the controller is able to validate delete requests.
-This design leaves this investigation for the future, but implementation of the design can strive to make dependency checking code easily reusable for the admission controller when work on that might begin.